violapterin/dotfiles/notes/∂_Towards_a_Plain-Text-Oriented_Workflow.md

 * **Easier command line manoeuvres**.
 Since plain text format is easy to access, command line tools exist that help conversion or manipulation of them.

-I have the intention that the workflow which I am to design will remain valid, or at least still compatible, for many years to come.
-Therefore I have carefully chosen the tools that have long lasted, widely used, actively maintained, and free.
-These tools are Bash, Git, Vim, Make, LaTeX, XeLaTeX, Markdown, LilyPond.

 # Plain Text and Version Control